 In addition, 4SC aims to continue to secure the licensing or sale of non-core assets in order to ensure further development of these drug candidates and to achieve an earlier inflow of non-dilutive funds while exploiting the development programs' value creation potential over the long term.

-1.2 SIGNIFICANT EVENTS RELATED TO 4SC'S RESEARCH AND DEVELOPMENT ACTIVITIES regression, and strengthen the body's immune response to cancer.
+1.2 SIGNIFICANT EVENTS RELATED TO 4SC'S RESEARCH AND DEVELOPMENT ACTIVITIES tolerated and can inhibit tumor growth and proliferation, cause tumor regression, and strengthen the body's immune response to cancer.

 1.2.1 RESMINOSTAT